JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 The key benefit of using sealed classes comes into play when you use them in a [`when`](control-flow.md#when-expression) expression.
 The `when` expression, used with a sealed class, allows the Kotlin compiler to check exhaustively that all possible cases are covered.
 In such cases, you don't need to add an `else` clause.
-Here's an example demonstrating this with a `when` expression:
+Here's an example demonstrating this:

 ```kotlin
 // Sealed class and its subclasses